highlayer-team/hl-docs/general-documentation/http-api.md

 This document provides overview of exposed HTTP endpoints, also acting as a reference/standard for implementing custom nodes.

+Please note that most of the structured values are returned in [Msgpack](https://msgpack.org) format unless explicitly specified otherwise.

 ## Sequencer API

 This section describes endpoints exposed by the highlayer sequencer.
 You can find sequencer endpoint in [magic values](/general-documentation/magic-values).